anabelen-garcia/IMS-Kamailio-Tutorial/README.md

   - No EPC (Evolved Packet Core) included, since this is a pure IMS scenario, no VoLTE involved.
 As a consequence, no Rx interface in place.
   - User Agents are based on PJSUA.
 No real smartphones.
   - Some other small changes that are documented where applicable.

+We have made our best to appropriately cite and respect the authorship and licenses of external sources used.
+If you feel something has not been properly cited or used, please contact the author.

 ## Preparation of the (virtual) machine that hosts the scenario